GENERAL ELECTION INFORMATION

 The following guidelines are to be adhered to when placing election signs:

-- Temporary signs in all districts not exceeding six (6) square feet may be placed on private property for ninety (90) days prior to a primary or general election.
-Each property is limited to three (3) signs without need for a permit.
+- Temporary signs in residential districts not exceeding six (6) square feet may be placed on private property only.

-- Temporary signs in the RO and B1 districts not exceeding twelve (12) square feet may be placed twice for a total of ninety (90) days in a calendar year with a permit.
+- Temporary signs in the RO and B1 districts not exceeding twelve (12) square feet and not exceeding six feet in height and ten feet from right-of-way may be placed a total of sixty (60) days in a calendar year with a permit.

 - Signs are PROHIBITED on municipal, county or state right-of-way or municipal property.
 The Town will remove any signs on public rights-of-way or property without notice.